By Bala Sai:

-Have you ever faced, over the course of your career, difficulty or discrimination because of your sexual identity?
+Have you ever faced, over the course of your career, difficulty or discrimination because of your gender identity?

 I refuse to let small minds discriminate me or deny my opportunities.
 Yes, there have been baseless, cruel and abusive comments and statements passed.
 I just don’t feel the need to dignify them with a response.
 I have only focused on being bloody damn good at my job and delivering for the organization I am with.
 Success has helped me a great deal, not just in silencing naysayers but also in standing up for many like me.
 After a point, I think your work and success become your reputation and not your sexual identity.

-Was there any pressure on you (parental, societal or peer) when you decided to go ahead with your sex-change and how did you deal with it?
+Was there any pressure on you (parental, societal or peer) when you decided to go ahead with sex-reassignment surgery and how did you deal with it?

 I was 16 when I had the conversation with my parents.
 It was emotional and there was a lot of fear in their minds.
 But not once did they tell me to not follow my heart.
 We evaluated all the medical procedures and got the best advice.
 My mother is my hero and I owe my independence to her.

-After the sex-change, how much of a change could you sense in the way people perceived you as a person?
+After the process, how much of a change could you sense in the way people perceived you as a person?

 Those who mattered always treated me as a woman and even people who came into contact with me were warm and understanding.
 So, I felt no drastic change.
 People still respect me and give me the dignity I deserve as a woman.